brentarimoto/Songaku/README.md

 - Sequelize: Manage Database

 ## Features
- - User session authentication/authorization handled using bcryptjs for hashing and Express session for cookie generation
+ - User session authentication/authorization handled using bcryptjs for hashing
- - Authorized users granted access to creating and editting ratings/reviews.
+ - Authorized users granted access to creating, editing, and deleting songs, albums, comments, likes, and playlsts.
- - Authorized users are able to create custom libraries and add games to it.
+ - Unauthorized users will be able to view but not interact with all songs, albums, comments, likes, and playlists.
- - Uses AJAX to filter games in game page asynchronously
+ - User can search for songs through the searchbar, and are offered some suggestions of top liked songs.

 ## Challenges
- - We initially had alot of issues with unseeding our database, running into foreign key constraints.
-The issue stemmed from us manipulating our database via dotenv instead of just sequelize locally, and there were certain practices we had to do differently.
+ - The organization of the database, and the limited timeframe were definitely the most difficult factors
- - We initially had alot of CSS issues, making sure our pages didn't inherit any styles we didn't want it to.
-We also needed to make our website responsive to different screen sizes.
+ - Another challenge was developing a clean format so as to be able to comeback to the code at another point in time and easily see any issues.

 ## Code Highlights

 <img src='/wiki/demoGif.gif'>

 ## Future Implementations
- - AJAX implementation for adding to libraries in Mygames page
+ - Plans for creating options to edit the User Account will come first
- - Search bar to search across all models
+ - Cleaner implementation of existing code (including CSS)
- - Having genres on each game to give users more preference options
+ - Further implementation of suggested songs specific to each user.
- - Displaying an accounts page with user information
+ - User to user interaction via messages, follows, etc.